pnp/PnP/Solutions/Core.TimerJobs.Samples/readme.md

 ## Timer job host implementation ##
 Nothing specific here, it's using app-only like the previous sample.

-# Sample 6: Core.TimerJobs.Samples.ContentTypeRetentionEnforcementJob #
+# Sample 6: ContentTypeRetentionEnforcementJob #
 ## Goal ##
 This sample implements the [Governance.ContentTypeEnforceRetention](https://github.com/OfficeDev/PnP/tree/master/Solutions/Governance.ContentTypeEnforceRetention) solution using the timer job model.
 When you compare this exising solution with the timer job equivalent you'll notice how easy it is to port existing code into the new model.